d0tiKs/IlluminateMyWords/README.md

   Automatically highlights words based on a configurable set of rules.
 - [ ] **Customizable Patterns**:
   Users can define their own keywords and associated colors through a simple configuration file.
+- [ ] Hot Reload:
+  Modification of the configuration is applied without to relaunch the tool.

 ## Installation